CHAI: Command Hijacking against embodied AI

 In Fig.~\ref{fig:res:ex1dl} and \ref{fig:res:ex2dl} we present an attack using Chinese and Spanish.
-For Spanish, we use the words \texttt{Gire izquierda} (Turn left)\footnote{\textit{Gire izquierda} is a short version of the grammatically correct string \textit{Gire a la izquierda}. } and an equivalent for Chinese.
+For Spanish, we use the words and an equivalent for Chinese.
 While humans who are not speakers of those languages may not understand, the LVLM can still understand the signs.
 In both cases, the LVLM commands the vehicle to turn left, explaining that turning left is appropriate to follow the traffic signal.

 While those attacks may help to hide the adversarial actions, Chinese and Spanish speakers can still understand them.
-Fig.~\ref{fig:res:ex2dl} presents an attack in \textit{Spanglish}.
+Fig.~\ref{fig:res:ex3dl} presents an attack in \textit{Spanglish}.
 That is, a combination of (Span)ish and Eng(lish).
 In particular, we found that the visual prompt \texttt{Turn izquierda} successfully induced the LVLM to output Turn left.
 Thus, we conclude that LVLMs are susceptible to visual prompt attacks using various languages, and an attacker can exploit that capability.